Dogs With Epilepsy

 In addition to the study’s positive conclusions of using CBD to treat canine epilepsy, there were ‘zero adverse side effects’ from CBD therapy–even when combining CBD and anti-convulsive therapy drugs like Keppra for the management of canine epilepsy.

 Canine idiopathic epilepsy, with recurrent seizures, has no known or identifiable underlying cause, remains a common concern of dog owners and veterinary professionals.
-CBD may be a medical alternative to ineffective seizure therapies in cases where there is no dissernable cause for canine epilepsy.
+CBD may be a medical alternative to ineffective seizure therapies in cases where there is no dissernable cause for canine epilepsy or there is TRE (treatment-resistent-epilepsy).

 Is CBD Oil Good For Dogs With Epilepsy?